 “This event inspired me by informing me about yet another career type in the STEM field and that there are many different types and benefits to these jobs.
 I was inspired to hear a couple different real life stories of successful happy women in STEM.
 I would like to say thank you for sharing your stories.
 I learned a lot and feel inspired and motivated.” – 8th grade

-“This event inspired me because it was really cool to see so many women and especially women of different ethnicity talking about career opportunities and their journeys.
-Thank you so much for sharing it was super cool and inspiring!” – 8th grade
+“This event inspired me because it was really cool to see so many women and especially women of different ethnicities talking about career opportunities and their journeys.
+Thank you so much for sharing.
+It was super cool and inspiring!” – 8th grade

 “This event inspired me because everyone told their story and I felt like I can relate with most of their statements.
 If I get into technology more I’ll definitely try to get a job Boeing.” – 8th grade

 “I feel like home, and I feel hopeful to pursue engineering even though I mix up my numbers a lot.
 I feel inspired to purse engineering and I feel motivated to do so.” – 12th grade